basho/basho_docs/content/riak/ts/1.4.0/developing/java.md

 ##### Builder

-The base builder only takes the query text:
+The builder only takes the query text:

  * `public Builder(String queryText)`

-There is also a special constructor that lets you include a coverage plan's context with your query.
+There is also a special constructor that lets you include a coverage plan's context with your query:

 * `public Builder(String queryText, byte[] coverageContext)`
+* `public Builder withCoverageContext(byte[] coverageContext)`

-Including a coverageContext allows for the query to only be executed on the plan's associated vNode, but allows timeseries queries to be executed in parallel, and also allows for the quantum limit to be effectively bypassed.
+Including a `coverageContext` allows for the query to be executed only on the plan's associated vNode and return the only primary written data; while allowing TS queries to be executed in parallel and the quantum limit to be effectively bypassed.

-Please see [CoveragePlan()](#coverageplan) on how to obtain a coverageContext.
+Please see [CoveragePlan()](#coverageplan) on how to obtain a `coverageContext`.

 ##### Return Value